What if email was not your job? Instead, what if email helped you do your job? How would it feel if you knew that email was under control?

 This a topic that comes up in our productivity community, The Dojo, all the time.
 There are many email programs out there, but here are some favorites.

-I have thousands of unread emails right now.
+I am already suffering from email overload.
 How do I get started with this workflow?

 I feel your pain!
 But don’t freak out.
 Here’s our recommendation: